 Lipner says some people have found cutting sugar out of their diet helps their psoriasis.
 "There's no downside to trying it," she says.

 If you're not sure how to start, talk with a dietitian who specializes in skin conditions.
-She can help you find a diet that's right for you.
+They can help you find a diet that's right for you.

 Move More Often